|

 researchers who will follow any lead to the grave, and in this report they have been

+forced to expose additional leads.
 The most important event is that after

 December 1969, when the Air Force closed Project Blue Book and announced that they were